With Telltale’s The Walking Dead releasing a Definitive Series, I thought it best to buy it and play the seasons I had never got around to.

 Both are great seasons but, at the end of the day, what put season two in the third spot is its fourth episode, “Amid the Ruins.”

-This is one of the worst episodes of Telltale’s The Walking Dead because of how aimless the plot feels and how absolutely no choice you make makes any difference.
+This is one of the worst episodes of Telltale’s The Walking Dead because of how aimless the plot feels and how absolutely no choice makes any difference.

 If it had not been for this episode, though, season two would have easily taken the second spot because the other episodes are fantastic.